 - Grantees must begin their program in the United States no later than August 2023.
 Awards cannot be deferred to the following academic year.

 - Fellows will be asked to act as Fulbright Israel Programs Ambassadors – to share their experiences with others, to disseminate fellowship information among colleagues and potential candidates and to participate in information sessions for new candidates that may be held in their region.
 Alumni will also be invited to attend Fulbright Israel's activities and events and, from time to time, asked to assist in the reviewing process for incoming candidates.

 Instructions on the preparation and submission of applications

-- Candidates must submit online applications, including TOEFL/IELTS scores, by May 15, 2018.
+- Candidates must submit online applications by July 7, 2022.

 - All pages and parts of the application must be filled out and submitted to constitute a complete application file.
 Incomplete applications cannot be considered.

 - Every question must be answered completely and carefully.
 Please make every effort, however, to limit your response to the space provided.

 - The candidate’s name should be given in the application form exactly as it appears on the candidate’s passport.

 - The candidate must enter the names and email addresses of three referees (recommenders) to the on-line application system.
 The system will then contact the referees and provide them with a link where they can upload their references.
 It is the candidate’s responsibility to ensure that all references are submitted by the application deadline.
 The referees must be professors under whom the candidate has studied or conducted research or superiors who have supervised the candidate in his/her work as a teacher.

 - Certified, official copies of the record of courses and grades receive for the entire period of the applicant’s university and/or professional school studies must be submitted.
 A full and accurate English translation of any document whose original is not in English must be provided.